aarushkulkarni/aarushkulkarni.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-My name is Aarush Kulkarni, and I am a rising sophmore at the Acton-Boxborough Regional High School in Acton, Massachusetts.
+I am a rising sophomore at the Acton-Boxborough Regional High School in Massachusetts.
 I am interested in mathematics and chemistry.
 I also dabble in computer science and physics.
 In my free time, I like to play spikeball or frisbee.